magomimmo/modern-cljs/README.md

 8. visit [login-dbg.html][3] and/or [shopping-dbg.html][4]
 9. play with the repl connected to the browser

-> NOTE 1: If you want to access the code of any single tutorial because
+> NOTE 2: If you want to access the code of any single tutorial because
 > you don't want to `copy&paste` it or you don't want to write it
 > yourself, do as follows:
 >
 > * `$ git clone https://github.com/magomimmo/modern-cljs.git`
 > * `$ cd modern-cljs`
-> * `$ git checkout tutorial-01 # for tutorial 1, tutorial-02 for tutorial 2 etc.`
+> * `$ git checkout tutorial-01 # for tutorial 1, tutorial-02 for tutorial 2 etc `
->
-> That said, I suggest coding yourself the content of the tutorials.
-In
-> my experience is always the best choice if you are not already fluent
-> in the programming language you have under your fingers.

 ## [Tutorial 1 - The basic][5]